 In fact, I’d go as far as to say that you don’t need programming skills to benefit from using Vim.
 You will need to spend a bit of time configuring it to your liking but it’s so flexible that you have a lot of options here.
 The amount of keyboard shortcuts you can use with Vim is certainly impressive.

 There are a lot of user scripts available for download which you can apply to really streamline how you work as well as help you to get the hang of this feature-packed text editor.
 Vim has support for a lot of programming languages and there is a cool history feature so that you can go back over your actions.
+Watch this video to learn how to install vim in your window PC.

 3. Atom – Free